natenka/pyneng-book-en/docs/source/book/additional_info/pytest_basics.rst

     pip install pytest
     pip install pyyaml

-Although you don’t have to write tests code but to understand it you should look at an example of a test.
-For example, there is the following code with check_ip() function:
+Although you don't have to write tests code but to understand it you should look at an example of a test.
+For example, there is the following code with ``check_ip`` function:

 .. code:: python